tjni/setuptools-git-versioning/docs/schemas/file/dev_release_file.rst

 .. note::

-    Although ``VERSION`` file content is not user anymore, you still need to update it after merging your branch to release one.
+    Although ``VERSION`` file content is not used in this case, you still need to update it while changing your next release version.

-    Otherwise this tool will not be able to properly calculate version number - the commits history is used for this calcucation, so no file changes means no ``ccount`` reset.
+    Otherwise this tool will not be able to properly calculate version number.
+    The commits history is used for this calcucation, so no file changes means that ``ccount`` will not be reset to ``0``.

 See also
 """"""""